Dr. Joe Walt International Education Scholarships for Simpson College Students

 Gilman International Scholarship

 For students who receive a federal Pell Grant as part of their college financial package, there is a great study abroad scholarship that is funded by the U.S. government called the Gilman International Scholarship.
 Recipients of a Gilman award can participate in any study abroad program of at least 21 days in length in the same country (therefore participants on a Simpson May Term international travel course are not eligible for a Gilman award since the program length is too short).
 Awards range between $3,000 – $5,000.
 Experience shows that applicants who submit well-written scholarship essays are much more likely to receive an award so working with Jay Wilkinson for guidance on content and the Writing Center staff for assistance with writing style is highly recommended.
 The application deadline for a spring or summer award is early October while the deadline for a fall award is early March.
-Contact Jay Wilkinson for more details.
+Contact Matthew Kaye for more details.

 The Jeff Zimpleman-Iowa Sister States Scholarship